mhezel/mhezel/README.md

 - I’m working as a Software Application Developer contributing to both frontend and backend for building web applications.
 - Experience with programming paradigms such as object oriented programming and procedural programming in PHP language.
-- :telescope: Proficient understanding of code versioning tools such as Git, GitLab, GitHub or similar and also has an adequate knowledgeable of relational database management system.
+- :telescope: Proficient understanding of code versioning tools such as Git, GitLab, GitHub or similar and also has an adequate knowledge of relational database management system.

 - :seedling: Exploring UI/UX Web Designing and Development (Product Development Life Cylce, UX Research Design)